MasteryEducation/SecuritiesExamsMastery.ca/content/csc/23/3/index.md

 - [ ] The average of the index at the end of each quarter.
 - [ ] The sum of all dividend payments reinvested into the index.

-> **Explanation:** A point-to-point method looks specifically at the valuation of the index at the issue date and compares it to the final date to determine the performance.
+> **Explanation:**( A point-to-point method looks specifically at the valuation of the index at the issue date and compares it to the final date to determine the performance.)

----

 ### When considering an MLGIC with a 70% participation rate and the S&P/TSX Composite increasing by 15%, the investor’s approximate gain is: